The environments in which leaf chain mechanisms operate can differ widely.

 The image above shows that the leaf chain lubricated with oil C performed well in the wear test, but did not perform at all well in the corrosion test.
 This was due to its lower viscosity, which helped the oil to penetrate between the pin and plates, but which also made it more easily removed by washing.

-For forklift truck chain working outside or in cold stores, the oil would not stay in place long enough to perform its main function of lubricating the forklift truck leaf chain.
+For forklift truck leaf chain working outside or in cold stores, the oil would not stay in place long enough to perform its main function of lubricating the forklift truck leaf chain.
 Oil B, however, remained in situ longer on the leaf chain and therefore offered the best mix of wear and corrosion resistance.

-Many forklift chains get encased in dirt and dust, which prevents oil from flowing to the important load bearing regions of leaf chain between articulating link plates and pins.
+Many forklift leaf chains get encased in dirt and dust, which prevents oil from flowing to the important load bearing regions of leaf chain between articulating link plates and pins.

 It is vitally important that all leaf chains are kept free of dirt and debris to ensure effective lubrication of the critical contact areas.